Emma Byrne (author): Scientist

 Byrne completed her PhD in Expectation Violation Analysis at the University College London, UCL, Department of Computer Science in 2005.
 Her work showed how it is possible to automatically identify and rank unexpected, and therefore interesting, news from the large volumes of news are available around the clock and around the world.

 She later worked at the University of Aberystwyth as part of a team that created a robot scientist.
 This robot used artificial intelligence to generate functional genomics hypotheses about the yeast Saccharomyces cerevisiae and experimentally tested these hypotheses by using laboratory automation.
 During this time, she also won the British Computer Society AI group's annual machine intelligence award.

 As part of her work in medical informatics, she studied the introduction of the summary care record, a centrally stored, shared electronic patient record and made recommendations about the implementation of large scale information technology projects in health care.

+In 2025, in recognition of her research into the science of swearing and commitment to science communication, she was awarded the Rosalind Franklin Lecture Medal by Humanists UK.